allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/109-fhir-is-on-fire-as-we-release-our-latest-academy-entries/blogarticle.md

 ---
-Title: FHIR is on FIRE as We Release Our Latest Academy Entries
+Title: "FHIR is on FIRE as We Release Our Latest Academy Entries"
-SeoTitle: FHIR is on FIRE as We Release Our Latest Academy Entries
+SeoTitle: "FHIR is on FIRE as We Release Our Latest Academy Entries"
 Author: kenny
 Fullname: Kenny Stark
 Date: 05/28/2015